Coronavirus (COVID-19) Travel Advice

 What we are doing to keep you safe

-- Soap, water and toilet paper is topped up regularly in our toilets on stations and trains.
+- Keeping soap and water topped up in our toilets on stations and trains.

 - Floor markings, posters and taping off seating are in place at stations which make it clear how you can keep your distance.